BrentIO/SkyFollower/readme.md

 Track, store, and alert on aircraft movement from an ADS-B locally.

 ## What Does it Do?
-SkyFollower reads data from your ADS-B output using either Beast or raw message output, enriches that data by calling an [external web service](https://github.com/BrentIO/Aircraft-Registration-Import) for registration and aircraft information, and sends notifications about tracked aircraft movements using a rules-based engine.
+SkyFollower reads data from your ADS-B output using either Beast or raw message output, enriches that data by calling an [external web service](https://github.com/BrentIO/Aircraft-Registration-and-Operator-Information) for aircraft registration and operator information, and sends notifications about tracked aircraft movements using a rules-based engine.
 All of the output is stored in MongoDB for any other use you might have in a simple, easy-to-query format.

 ## How does it Work?
 As your ADS-B receiver publishes data, SkyFollower reads that data into a local in-memory database.
 As messages are sent by the aircraft, a profile of the flight is built using the local, in-memory data.
-Data is stored in-memory until the signal has been lost and then persisted to MongoDB.
-If the service shuts down gracefully, the data is also persisted.
+Data is stored in-memory until loss of signal with the tracked aircraft and then persisted to MongoDB.
+If the service exits, the in-memory data is persisted immediately.

 ## Prerequisites